Riding Mower Deck Leveling: How to Get an Even Cut Every Time

 2. Turn the adjustment nut to shorten or lengthen the link, which raises or lowers that corner of the deck.

 3. On Husqvarna and Craftsman mowers, this is usually a hex nut on the rear suspension link.
-On John Deere, it’s an adjustable rear link with a clevis pin.
+On John Deere, it’s often an adjustable rear link with a clevis pin.

-4. Make adjustments in small increments — one full turn changes deck height by approximately 1/16 inch.
+4. Make adjustments in small increments β€” one full turn changes deck height only a small amount, so remeasure after each change.

 Part 2: Front-to-Back Leveling (Pitch Adjustment)